Bombing of Barcs

-The bombing of Barcs was a military air attack of the Yugoslav Air Force on the Hungarian town of Barcs that occurred on 27 October 1991.
+The bombing of Barcs was an air attack of the Yugoslav Air Force on the Hungarian border town of Barcs that occurred on 27 October 1991.

 Prelude

 Tense relations between Hungary and Yugoslavia began when Hungary openly supported Slovenia and Croatia on the path to independence.
 The Hungarian government led by József Antall closely monitored the crisis in Yugoslavia and the Croatian War of Independence, primarily for geopolitical reasons, but also to care for the Hungarian minority living in war-torn areas.

 Due to the embargo on arms imports, Croatia imported weapons that were needed for defense through Hungary.
 Hungary was also active at the humanitarian level, receiving over 10,000 Croatian refugees, and in Baranya County it organized classes in Croatian for refugee children.